 “National BSL recognition marches, their biggest bringing together nearly 10,000 marchers in Trafalgar Square in July 2000.
 News coverage of the marches raised the profile of BSL in the mainstream media.”
 (BDA, Campaigning for a better life, n.d.).

-March 18th 2003.
-BSL is officially recognised as a language by the British Government.
+The British Government recognises BSL as a language.
 Success!
 The fight is over, right?
 Wrong!
 BSL still holds no rights in law.

 Enter the Spit the Dummy campaign.
 They are aiming to achieve a BSL Act to ensure the rights of BSL users against discrimination.